Dmitrii Ivanovich Zhuravskii

-Dmitrii Ivanovich Zhuravskii (1821–1891) was a Russian engineer who was one of the pioneers of bridge construction and structural mechanics in Russia.
+Dmitrii Ivanovich Zhuravskii (1821–1891) was an engineer who was one of the pioneers of bridge construction and structural mechanics in the Russian Empire.

 Zhuravskii attended the Nezhin lycée and entered the St. Petersburg Institute of the Corps of Railroad Engineers where he was influenced by the academician Mikhail Ostrogradsky.
 He graduated from the institute as first in his class in 1842.